Information on this page generally applies to students who are interested in taking first year physics & astronomy courses.

 For PHYS 109 or PHYS 119, you register for a laboratory section only.

-, you must register for a lab section as well as a lecture section.
+For ASTR 101 or ASTR 102, you must register for a lab section as well as a lecture section.

 Section Changes: You can switch your lecture, tutorial, or lab section to another section yourself if there are still seats left.
-Note that if you change lecture section for PHYS 100 and 101, you may also need to change lab sections to match.
+Note that if you change lecture section for PHYS 100 and 131, you may also need to change tutorial sections to match.
 If there are no seats left, fill out the Change Request Form with the details and reasons for the change.
 The priority for these section changes is to resolve course conflicts; not all requests can be accommodated.
 Check Student Service Centre (SSC) periodically to see if your request has been granted.

 The Standard Time Table (STT) system makes it difficult for Applied Science students to do individual lecture, tutorial, or lab section changes.
 If you need to change sections, fill out the Change Request Form with the details and reasons for the change.
 Not all requests can be accommodated.
 Check Student Service Centre (SSC) periodically to see if your request has been granted.